department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/082023-NOD-Enhancement-Validation/research-findings.md

 ### **Finding 2**

-Veteran comprehension of decision reviews, appeals and vary.
+Veteran comprehension of decision reviews and appeals vary.
 Many do not know what is most relevant for their claim.

 Claimants vary in their knowledge of decision pathways as well as how claims are adjudicated.
 More information is needed to sufficiently support Veterans in validating their chosen decision pathway.
 * Veterans want to know how long each decision review and review option will take and the intent of each option